amalia03/Project-crRNA-tracker/README.md

 Description: The **PAM site** should begin with three Ts and end in a non-T base pair.
              The **CRISPR RNA** (crRNA) site  (which will be the primer template) should be 20 bp long without containing a PAM pattern (a TTT pattern).

-What we want to find out is a PAM_guide site that would be distinctive to salmon and not align with the trout's.
+What we want to find out is a PAM_guide site that is distinctive to salmon and does not align to the trout's sequence.
 In the paper we used as a guide, the PAMsite they selected was:

     Salmon Site
     TTTC TACCCTCCAAAACCCCTATC